Microsoft To Do

 Is Microsoft To Do really completely free?

 Yes, Microsoft To Do is completely free for personal use.
 You only need a Microsoft account.
-For business use, it is included with Microsoft 365 subscriptions at no additional cost beyond your existing plan.
+For business use, it’s included with Microsoft 365 subscriptions, with no additional costs on top of your existing subscription.

 Can I sync my tasks with Outlook?

-Yes, Microsoft To Do syncs automatically with Outlook Tasks.
-If you use the same Microsoft account, you will see your tasks in both applications.
+Yes, Microsoft To Do automatically syncs with Outlook Tasks.
+If you use the same Microsoft account, you’ll see your tasks in both applications.
 Flagged emails in Outlook also automatically appear as tasks in To Do.

 Can I share lists with people who don’t have a Microsoft account?

-No, to collaborate on shared lists in Microsoft To Do, all users must have a Microsoft account and be signed in.
-You cannot share lists with people who do not want to create an account.
+No, to collaborate on shared lists in Microsoft To Do, all users must have a Microsoft account and be logged in.
+You cannot share lists with people who don’t want to create an account.

 Conclusion

 Microsoft To Do is a solid, free task list app that does exactly what it promises.
 No fuss, no hidden costs, just a reliable way to keep track of your tasks.
-The ‘My Day’ feature is truly worth its weight in gold if you struggle with focus, and the Outlook integration makes it a no-brainer if you already work with Microsoft 365.
+The ‘My Day’ feature is truly worth its weight in gold if you struggle with focus, and the Outlook integration makes it a no-brainer if you’re already working with Microsoft 365.

 But it’s not a perfect app.
-The subtasks are limited, synchronization sometimes falters, and power users will miss the advanced features that Todoist or TickTick do have.
-Development is slow, and sometimes it feels like Microsoft has somewhat forgotten about the app.
+The subtasks are limited, syncing sometimes falters, and power users will miss the advanced features that Todoist or TickTick do have.
+Development is slow, and sometimes it feels like Microsoft has forgotten the app a little.

 Still, To Do is more than good enough for many people.
-If you want a simple, reliable task list that integrates seamlessly with your Outlook email and is free, then this is an excellent choice.
-Just give it a try.
-It costs you nothing, and within five minutes you’ll know whether it suits you.
+If you want a simple, reliable task list that works seamlessly with your Outlook email and is free, then this is an excellent choice.
+Just try it out.
+It costs you nothing, and within five minutes you’ll know if it’s right for you.

 Pricing & Plans